 Prosecutors in New York are vigilant about finding and routing out all forms of crime related to computers.
 Unfortunately, there are many criminal defense attorneys in New York City whose experience with computers barely goes beyond knowing how to turn one on.
 As a prosecutor in the Manhattan District Attorney's Office under Robert Morgenthau and one of the founders of the Identity Theft Unit, Jeremy Saland has had real hands on computer forensic training and experience investigating computer crimes.
 In fact, as a New York City computer crime defense attorney he has trained with MARES, SEARCH, NYPTI and other organizations.
-Some of the crimes that specifically are associated with computers are:
+Similarly, Elizabeth “Liz” Crotty served in both the Trial Division and the Investigatory Division where her experience regularly involved crimes involving computers and search warrants on the same.

 - Unauthorized Use of a Computer